command-line-bootcamp/cli-boot.camp/markdown/27_working_with_columns.md

 less testfile.vcf
 ```

+`curl` will download any URL you provide it and print it to STDOUT.
+Since we want our testfile on the filesystem, we redirect the output of `curl` do the file "testfile.vcf"

 As you can see, the second column of this file is the position of a SNP in a chromosome.
 Let's extract only this information from the file:

 ```bash